grrowl/chillidonut/README.md

 ## code

 It's been variously prodded at over the past couple of years.
 Compatible to IE 9, maybe earlier.
-Powered by jQuery, built by Jekyll.
+Powered by jQuery, built by ~Jekyll~ hugo.

 ## build

-Built with jekyll, so generating a fresh version is as easy as: `jekyll build`

-Install dependencies with `bundle && npm install`, requires ruby 2.2+
+Install hugo, run hugo, get website.

 ## css slideshow notes: